 Access your money

 Twelve charge-free transfers per year are allowed among variable options only ($25 thereafter).
-Transfers to index options are allowed on every Index Anniversary, which is the anniversary of the Index Effective Date (the first date your money had the opportunity to be allocated to any index option).
+Transfers to index options are allowed on every Index Anniversary, which is the anniversary of the Index Effective Date (the first date your money had the opportunity to be allocated to any index option among the three index strategies and available indexes).
 Transfers from index options to the variable options are allowed every sixth Index Anniversary.

 If you need access to your money, you can withdraw up to 10% of your purchase payments each contract year without a withdrawal charge.
 Any unused portion does not carry from one year to the next.
-On a full withdrawal, the free withdrawal privilege is not available and amounts previously withdrawn under the free withdrawal privilege may be subject to the withdrawal charge.
+On a full withdrawal, the free withdrawal privilege is not available and amounts previously withdrawn under the free withdrawal privilege may be subject to the withdrawal charge as described in the prospectus.
 All withdrawals are subject to ordinary income tax and, if taken prior to age 59½, may be subject to a 10% federal additional tax.

 You have several options for your annuity payout: